 The Risk Committee, created by the Board in 2015, provides greater focus and oversight of the above-described risk programs.
 It oversees general enterprise risk and compliance initiatives and procedures of the Corporation to manage the significant risks to which the Corporation is exposed and monitors and reviews the Corporation's risk management performance, ethics, governance and compliance.
-The Risk Committee also oversees the Corporation's sustainability matters, including the disclosure in the annual Sustainability Report and the climaterelated risks and opportunities as outlined in the recommendation of the G20 Financial Stability Board's Task Force on Climate-related Financial Disclosures.
+The Risk Committee also oversees the Corporation's sustainability matters, including the disclosure in the annual Sustainability Report and the climate-related risks and opportunities as outlined in the recommendation of the G20 Financial Stability Board's Task Force on Climate-related Financial Disclosures and the Corporation's progress towards its target to reach net-zero CO2 emissions by 2050.
+The Risk Committee is also responsible for the oversight of the Corporation's social risks and opportunities, particularly those which may impact the Corporation's business and strategic objectives.